 With a new dental practice, factor in the time spent implementing and executing training for all employees, as well as interviewing and assembling a complete list of vendors.
 Along the same lines, a new practice requires time and money to market yourself and the practice, as well as a forecast and plan for your growth strategy.

 Dental school graduates

 You’ve studied for the past eight years and finally have a much-coveted dental degree in hand.
 Now what?
 With so many established dental practice transition options, it’s a natural inclination to take that route.
-You can find a dental service organization or individual practice that wants to take on an associate to get your feet wet without an ownership benefit or management responsibility to relocate or move among practices with ease and little stress since there is no real commitment on your end.
-But with a 20% success rate, Professional Transition Strategies does not recommend this route.
+You can find a dental service organization (DSO) or individual practice that wants to take on an associate to get your feet wet without an ownership benefit or management responsibility to relocate or move among practices with ease and little stress since there is no real commitment on your end.
+But with a 20% success rate, PTS does not recommend this route.

 New dental school graduates are in a good position to establish a startup.
-Instead taking on an existing client base, you would start your own practice from the ground up.
+Instead of taking on an existing client base, you would start your own practice from the ground up.
 Although this is the ultimate dream for most, it’s worth mentioning that between dental school and bank loans, you have the potential to be $1 million in debt before seeing your first patient.
 This may not be an issue for you since the success rate for a dental practice is so high.
 Start by assessing your debt load and making sure you aren’t overextending yourself.

 Be sure to explore your other options, too, like a buy-out, buy-in, or even military, school or government.

 PTS has a an e-book dedicated to dental school graduates.